 - 1. Meet minimal standards of training for medical uses of radioactive material. - 2.
 Hold a current, active license to practice pharmacy in this state. - 3.
-Have completed a minimum of seven hundred contact hours in a structured educational program sonsisting of didactic instruction in nuclear pharmacy. - Radiation physics and instrumentation. - b.
+Have completed a minimum of seven hundred contact hours in a structured educational program consisting of didactic instruction in nuclear pharmacy and clinical nuclear pharmacy training under the supervision of a qualified nuclear pharmacist in a nuclear pharmacy providing nuclear pharmacy services, or in a structured clinical nuclear pharmacy training program with emphasis in the following areas: - a.
+Radiation physics and instrumentation. - b.
 Radiation protection. - c.
-Mathematics pertaining to the use and measurement of readioactivitiy. - d.
+Mathematics pertaining to the use and measuremen of readioactivity. - d.
 Chemistry of byproduct material for medical use. - e.
 Radiation biology. - f.
 Shipping, receiving, and performing related radiation surveys. - g.
-Using and performing checks for proper operation of instruments used to determine the activity of dosages, survey meters, and, if appropriate, insturments used to measure alphaemitting or beta-emiting radionuclides. - h.
+Using and performing checks for proper operation of instruments used to determine the activity of dosages, survey meters, and, if appropriate, instruments used to measure alpha-emitting or betaemitting radionuclides. - h.
 Calculating, assaying, and safely preparing dosages for patients or human research subjects. - i.
 Using procedures to prevent or minimize radioactive contamination and using proper decontamination procedures. - 4.
-Obtain written attestation, signed by an authorized nuclear pharmacist stating that the pharmacist has completed the requirements of this section and has achieved a level of competence sufficient to function independently as an authorized nuclear pharmacist and submit that to the State Board of Pharmacy. - 5.
-Submit an evidence to the state board of pharmacy that the pharmacist is certified by a specialty board whose certification has been recognized under 10 CFR 35.55(a).
+Obtain written attestation, signed by an authorized nuclear pharmacist stating that the pharmacist has completed the requirements of this section and has achieved a level of competence sufficient to function independently as an authorized nuclear pharmacist and submit that to the state board of pharmacy. - 5.
+Submit evidence to the state board of pharmacy that the pharmacist is certified by a specialty board whose certification has been recognized under 10 CFR 35.55(a).